Waffleboy/Facebook-Wish-Replier/README.md

 # Facebook-Wish-Replier

 This script saves you the trouble of manually commenting and liking every birthday wish on your wall.
-It automatically likes + comments on all these posts.
+It automatically likes + comments on all these posts, with the option of saving the names of the people who wished you to a CSV file.

 #Requirements